joeyfromspace/administrate/README.md

 Tests.
 They don't exist.

 ##Changelog
+**04-04-2016**: In ObjectID ref paths, you may now specify a `searchField` to search by in Detail views.

 **04-01-2016**: Many a bug squashed.
 Sub-documents now supported.
 Default sorting by createdAt if available in schema.